xavdid/serenity-for-sale/src/faqs.md

 It's great for walking around in socks when it's chilly and easy to clean!
 You'll absolutely feel the difference between this and lower quality flooring.

 ![](./images/faqs/vinyl.png)

-## Lifestyle

-### How easy is stealth camping?

-Incredibly easy.
-There are blackout curtains for every window and a ton of sound dampening.
-We've tested Netflix at full volume with the window open and you can't hear it at all until you're a foot from the window.
-It's pretty spectacular.

-The van itself is white and generic, so you don't stick out on a residential street (where we spent most of our time).

----

-### What are the other parking options?

-When we weren't stealth camping in cities we were either at state/local campgrounds or [Harvest Hosts](https://harvesthosts.com/about).

-Campgrounds are great because they've got all the amenities a traveler needs: water, dump stations, peace & quiet.

-Harvest hosts is a paid membership program that allows travelers to stay at wineries, breweries, and farms all across North America.
-These are typically super pretty and welcoming, definitely an upgrade from Wal-Mart.

----

-### Why is this the perfect van for digital nomads?

-Absolutely!

-The van was built to support 2 people working full-time as they travel, which is exactly how we used it.
-While we didn't spring for wifi in the van, the previous owners did.
-They used a monthly plan through [Unlimitedville](https://unlimitedville.com/) and they loved it.

-Some features that make this awesome for the digital nomad life:

-- Large table with comfortable seating big enough to handle 2 laptops plus keyboards and dongles
-- Standing desk option with movable arms for a monitor and laptop holder (both included with van)
-- WeBoost 4G-X package to boost your reception wherever you go
-- Swivel Seat (for when you're working near the ocean)
-- Ample solar to power all your devices + charge the battery during the workday.

 [🔝 back to top](#toc)